MFA

 List of Visiting Artists

-Full-time Faculty: John Divola, Brandon Lattu, Charles Long, Lynne Marsh, Yunhee Min, Amir Zaki, and Anna Betbeze
+Full-time Faculty: Brandon Lattu, Charles Long, Lynne Marsh, Yunhee Min, Amir Zaki, and Anna Betbeze

 PROGRAM OVERVIEW